ludi317/sha256_hex_prefix/README.md

 ./sha256_hex_prefix 7  116.84s user 2.15s system 99% cpu 1:59.20 total
 ```

-* Rust 3-4x slower than Go (?!)
+* Rust implementation is 3-4x slower than Go (?!)
-* Rust program accepts the length of the hex string prefix as an argument, whereas in Go it is hardcoded to length 7.
+* The Rust program is more flexible, since it accepts the length of the hex string prefix as an argument.
+Zero-cost abstraction in Rust _should_ allow this configurability without sacrificing performance.
-Zero-cost abstraction in Rust _should_ allow this customization without sacrificing performance.
+* The Go program has 7 nested for-loops, each one iterating over all hexadecimals, fixing the prefix length to 7.

 ### Bonus Round
 This sentence describes the first 8 hexadecimals of its SHA256: